moonyouj889/cereal_humidity/README.md

 ### SpeedFactor

 When running the `send_meter_data.py` to lauch the data publishing simulation to Kafka, the user must provide the `speedFactor`.
 The `speedFactor` allows the user to quicken the simulation of data.
 For example, if the user provides the SpeedFactor of 60, one event row of the original data would be sent per second, quickening the simulation time to be 60 times faster than actual time.
-More accurately, after the change in the schema from the original raw data, one row of the sensor data would be sent to Kafka per seconds, but the time between lab data would vary, depending on the report time.
+More accurately, after the change in the schema from the original raw data, one row of the sensor data would be sent to Kafka per second, but the time between lab data would vary, depending on the report time.
 To match the original data time increment, the user must provide the SpeedFactor of 1.
 In the testing environment, I used the speedFactor of 240, meaning one row of sensor data was published roughly in 0.25 second.

 ### Simulation Time vs. Actual Time

 Even though the data was sent to Kafka in relations to the actual time, the datetime values were kept as the original values, rather than recreated at the time of publishing to Kafka.
-This was for the development environment so that the "currentConditions" and "batchHumidityAnalysis" tables do not receive new rows for the same original data every time the Beam or Spark application are run for testing.
-On the other hand, the actual time was used to simulate real time behavior for running averages, so "runningAvgAnalysis" data is saved in relations to the actual time, and streaming data page of the Web Dashboard displays the actual time of the values' update.
+This was for the development environment so that the "currentConditions" and "batchHumidityAnalysis" tables do not receive new rows for the same original data every time the Beam pipeline or Spark application is run for testing.
+On the other hand, the actual time was used to simulate real time behavior for running averages so that the "runningAvgAnalysis" data is saved in relations to the actual time, and the streaming data page of the Web Dashboard displays the actual time of the values' update.

 ## HBase Schema Design

-All three tables' row keys start with `001#001`, which represent the factory ID, followed by the oven ID, which would be utilized in a scenario where multiple factories/product lines with multiple ovens/other units to keep track of.
+All three tables' row keys start with `001#001`, which represent the factory ID, followed by the oven ID, which would be utilized in a scenario where there are multiple factories/product lines with multiple ovens/other units to keep track of.
 It is not a good practice to simply use the timestamps at the beginning of the key because it could lead to hotspotting.
-Of course, with the data used, there's only one factory and one oven, so all entries began with `001#001`, but the amount of data was small enough that HBase could handle easily with the writes.
+Of course, with the data used, there's only one factory and one oven, so all entries began with `001#001`, but the amount of data was small enough that HBase could handle the writes easily.

 In a case where only one factory with only one oven is the subject of interest, and the number of sensors is significantly higher with each data recorded at a very rapid rate (in seconds or milliseconds), manual classification of the sensors by assigning each with an id, or automatic salting of data would be a potential solution to avoid hotspotting.